Mustafa Shokay: Early life

 At the age of 7, Mustafa's father took him to the urbanized part of Ak-Meshit, where he would study in a Russian school and slowly assimilate into Russian society.
 While his father was in favor of him receiving a higher education and at least partially assimilating, Mustafa's mother feared that he would forget his Muslim Kazakh roots and forever be Russianized.
-Moreover, the mullah of Ak-Meshit added to all of this by claiming that the Russians will put him on the cross should Mustafa refuse to give up Islam.
+Moreover, the mullah of Ak-Meshit added to all of this by claiming that the Russians would crucify him should Mustafa refuse to give up Islam.
 Mustafa was initially hesitant to go to the Russian school, but his father was able to effectively persuade him into furthering his education there.

 Mustafa started his education in the Russian school, but he became very sick and soon left his studies.
 In 1902 he was admitted to a Tashkent gymnasium and in 1910 he graduated with the school's gold medal.
 General Samsonov (Alexander Samsonov (1859–1914), a Russian military commander during World War I) was against Mustafa receiving the gold medal and insisted that an ethnic Russian student should win.
 The gold was then handed to Zeprometov, a Russian student in the program.
-However, the director of the Tashkent gymnasium disagreed and even Zeprometov himself said that Shokay should get the gold medal.
+However, the director of the Tashkent gymnasium disagreed and even Zeprometov himself said that Shokay should have gotten the gold medal.
 After a brief conflict, the medal was given back to Mustafa.

 The intentions of Samsonov caused outrage not only within the ranks of the local youth, but also from the Russians.
 All of the professors and Russian intellectuals were ready to strike.
-That strike was provoked by the administration, showing the unfair treatment to the student in favor of the officials.
+That strike was provoked by the administration, as a result of the unfair treatment of students in favor of officials.

-Trying to smooth over the scandal, Samsonov approached Mustafa with a proposal to be an interpreter in his administration, but he refused Samsonov's request and went to St. Petersburg to enter the university's law faculty (1910–1917).
+Trying to smooth over the scandal, Samsonov approached Mustafa with a proposal to become an interpreter in his administration, but he refused Samsonov's request and went to St. Petersburg to enter the university's law faculty (1910–1917).

-In 1912 Mustafa's father died and the local villagers asked him to return home at the request of family to replace the post of his father – a judge.
-This event caused Mustafa to once again put a hold on his education.
+In 1912 Mustafa's father died and the local villagers asked him to return home at the request of his family to replace the post of his father – a judge.
+This event caused Mustafa to once again put his education on hold.
 He returned to complete the final stage of his education one year later in St. Petersburg.
-Towards the end of his education, the Stolypin agrarian reform in Kazakhstan occurred, and many Kazakhs became resettled peasants by the Russian imperial administration.
+Towards the end of his education, the Stolypin agrarian reform in Kazakhstan occurred, and many Kazakhs were resettled as peasants by the Russian imperial administration.
 Mustafa moved back to Ak-Meshit, where his family remained as one of the few who did not suffer any dramatic effects of the Stolypin agrarian reform.